 - SFHCNH27 Provide sports massage therapy to clients*

 All qualifications related to the FHT’s Register modalities must be reviewed by the FHT Education Panel.
 The qualification is reviewed by an expert in that particular therapy prior to the registrant being accepted to the FHT Therapist Register.

 Practical led and observed training to Qualifications and Credit Framework (QCF) Level 3 equivalent or above in Sports Massage.
 This will ensure the course is mapped to the above standards.

 By choosing a massage therapist who is an FHT member, you can be confident that they are professionally trained, qualified and insured.
-They will also be listed on our Complementary Healthcare Therapist Register, as massage is considered a form of complementary healthcare.
+They will also be listed on our FHT Therapist Register, as massage is considered a form of complementary healthcare.